 When children are involved in a separation or divorce, a court may make parenting orders in relation to time each parent spends with their child.
-These orders are made when the parents have made a genuine effort to engage in family dispute resolution or pre-action measures (such as counselling or mediation), and have made reasonable efforts to communicate with the other party, but still cannot come to an agreement regarding the child arrangements.
+These orders are made when the parents have made a genuine effort to engage in family dispute resolution or pre-action measures (such as counselling or mediation), and have made reasonable efforts to communicate with the other party, but still cannot come to an agreement regarding the parenting arrangements.

 Parental responsibility and parenting orders

-Parental responsibility encompasses all of the duties, powers, responsibilities and authorities which parents have in relation to their children by law.
+Parental responsibility encompasses all of the duties, powers, responsibilities and authorities which parents have in relation to their children, by law.
 This includes decision making powers relating to important matters such as medical care or education (as discussed in our article here).
 The Family Law Act 1975 (Cth) s 61DA requires the application of a presumption of shared parental responsibility to be made in the best interests of the child.
 This presumption exists unless there are reasonable grounds for believing a parent has engaged in family violence, or abuse of the child or another child who was a member of the parent’s family.
 However, shared parental responsibility does not mean each parent is entitled to shared or equal time with the children.

 Parenting orders set out the specific parenting arrangements for children, and may consider: